How can I get my results?

 Can I get a personalised race number?

 Yes!
-If you sign up before 11.59pm on Monday 6 February, you're name willl be printed on your race number.
+If you sign up before a certain date, your name willl be printed on your race number.

 Can I do a triathlon?